Mike Crapo: Elections

 Crapo was elected to the U.S. Senate in 1998.
 He succeeded fellow Republican Dirk Kempthorne, who retired after one term to run for governor.
 In his Senate bid, as in his House campaigns, Crapo's campaign made signs that had a macron placed over the "a" in his name (Crāpo) to indicate its correct pronunciation ("Cray-poe").

 Crapo was reelected in 2004 with 99.2% of the vote, with the other .8% going to a write-in candidate, Democrat Scott McClure.

 In 2010, Crapo was reelected to a third term with 71% of the vote, defeating Democratic nominee P. Tom Sullivan and Constitution Party nominee Randy Bergquist.

 In 2016, Crapo was reelected to a fourth term with 66% of the vote, defeating Democratic nominee Jerry Sturgill and Constitution Party nominee Ray Writz.
 In October 2016, after the Donald Trump and Billy Bush recording came to light, Crapo said he would not vote for Trump.
 He later reversed that decision.

+In 2022, Crapo was reelected to a fourth term with 61% of the vote, defeating Democratic, Independent, Constitution, and Libertarian nominees.